programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Before installing the packages to clean and process the YouTube comments, we first install the [`renv`​ package](https://rstudio.github.io/renv/index.html) to set up a virtual enviroment for controlling versioning and dependencies, making R projects more reproducible.
 Because programming libraries are periodically updated, there is a risk that your code may no longer function as intended when a new package version is released.
 The `renv`​ package helps prevent this from happening by storing information about the versions of the packages used in a coding project along with the code.
 This is particularly useful when it's necessary to use an older version of a package, as is currently the case for this lesson with the `quanteda.textmodels package'.
 More details on `renv` and it's usefulness can be found in this [blogpost by Jan Bronicki](https://medium.com/codecurrent/revolutionize-your-r-projects-why-renv-might-be-the-solution-you-didnt-know-you-needed-ecf63464e02d) and the [`renv`​ Github page](https://rstudio.github.io/renv/articles/renv.html).

 To begin, we install and then initialize `renv`​.
 Initializing `renv`​ directs RStudio to save the precise versions of the other packages you install.
-We have found that version 0.9.6 of quanteda.textmodels, the package we use to run the Wordfish model described later in the tutorial, performs best, so you use the `renv::install`​ function to install it here.
+We have found that version 0.9.6 of quanteda.textmodels, the package we use to run the Wordfish model described later in the tutorial, performs best.
+Use the `renv::install`​ function to install it here.

 ```
 install.packages("renv")